 What Should I Do If I Was Bitten by a Pit Bull?

-The pain and trauma caused by a pit bull bite or attack can easily cause the victim to panic and fail to take appropriate actions to protect their physical and legal rights.
+The pain and trauma caused by a pit bull bite or attack can easily cause the victim to panic and fail to take appropriate actions to protect their physical health and legal rights.
 Knowing what to do following a pit bull attack can help increase the chances of you or your loved one making a full and complete recovery.

 1. Seek Medical Attention